Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Less Discriminatory Algorithms through Unawareness

 \section{Less Discriminatory Algorithms through Unawareness}

-In practice, typically only the models with the highest predictive accuracy from a given model class are chosen for further analysis or deployment.
-However, even among the top-performing models, there can be substantial differences not just in terms of technical parameters, but in their behaviour and impact on different groups.
-This phenomenon is known as model multiplicity, or the Rashomon effect \cite{breiman2001}, and states that multiple models can explain the data equally well yet differ significantly in interpretability, structure, or fairness.
-Recognising and accounting for model multiplicity is of paramount importance, especially in the context of fairness, as it underscores the importance of model choice: there are often several valid options of which some may produce more equitable outcomes than others.

-In this section, we first prove general upper bounds on how much models with a given level of accuracy can differ, followed by a lower bound for logistic regression classifiers.
-All proofs can be found in Appendix~\ref{app:proofs}.
+In this section, we show that large differences between models with similar accuracy can be explained theoretically and that datapoints with predictions close to the decision threshold is particularly important for this.
+We provide the first tight bounds on model multiplicity and, based on that, derive bounds on the difference in disparate impact.
+We first prove general upper bounds on how much models with a given level of accuracy can differ, followed by a lower bound specifically for logistic regression classifiers.